 I’m Lauren, a wife, mummy and former Deputy Headteacher.
-I’ve been lucky enough to be able to be at home with my two children since my son was born three years ago.
-It is this experience that has led me to create Busy Brains Activity Packs, which launched at the end of 2019.
+I’ve been lucky enough to be able to be at home with my three children since my eldest son was born five years ago.
+It is this experience that led me to create Busy Brains Activity Packs, which launched at the end of 2019.

-And what fun we have had!
-Still thinking very much like a teacher, I planned for every minute, soon getting into a routine of baby classes, playdates and activities at home.
-Being at home all the time had its own challenges, but the benefit to my children soon became apparent.
+Being at home had its own challenges of course.
+Going from a busy work environment surrounded by people, to suddenly being alone with the kids all day took some getting used to but we soon found our rhythm.
+Still thinking very much like a teacher, we got into a routine of baby classes, playdates and activities at home.
+It was equally hard (if not harder!) work, but the benefit to my children soon became apparent.
 As my son started to talk, his vocabulary grew and grew, and we soon realised that he was coping just fine with his hearing loss.
 In fact, both of the children were making huge progress.

-At weekends, when my husband was home from work, he would offer to do something with the children so I could have a few child-free minutes.
-He is an amazing daddy and loves to play with the children but would be the first to admit that he sometimes struggles to think of things to do with them.
-I'd want to help him with ideas, but in doing so, often forfeited my child-free moments!
+At weekends, when my husband was home from work, he would offer to do something with the children so I could have a few minutes to myself.
+He is an amazing daddy and loves to play with the children but would be the first to admit that he sometimes struggles to think of what to do with them.
+Not wanting to switch on screens to entertain them, I'd help him find things to do with them, but in doing so, I often forfeited my child-free moments!